Cemoro Lawang – the village in the shades of Bromo Volcano in Indonesia.

 • cool temperatures and crisp mountain air,

-• volcanish ash covering the village – read my experience from Hiking Bromo Crater.
+• volcanic ash covering the village – read my experience from Hiking Bromo Crater.

-At the time I reached Cemoro Lawang, Bromo Volcano was very active, the village was covered with volcanic ash to the point that we found it very hard to sleep at night.
+When I reached Cemoro Lawang, Bromo Volcano was very active, and the village was covered with volcanic ash to the point that we found it very hard to sleep at night.
 It is advised to check weather forecast/volcano activity for Mount Bromo before the trip.

 Where to stay in Cemoro Lawang?